heisenbol/skfbalbums/Documentation/Readme.md

 - remove more deprecated methods for TYPO3 8
 - a howto to create facebook app and get the app id and secret
 - some loging for sync process and output in manual sync
-- in single album view, make sure only albums on pages with access from the user are shown
 - better documentation describing all options and sync process
 - monitor https://forge.typo3.org/issues/81021 which prevents having 2 plugins on same page